Shoombuatong/PVPred-SCM/README.md

+PVPred-SCM: Improved Prediction and Analysis of Phage Virion Proteins Using Scoring Card Method

 In this work, we developed a novel PVP predictor named PVPred-SCM which is an efficient and interpretable method for predicting and analyzing PVPs.